 Who is a director?

-Directors sit on the governing board of a PBC and it is their role to make decisions for the whole corporation and stakeholders.
+Directors sit on the governing board of a PBC and it is their role to make decisions for the whole corporation and its stakeholders.
 Directors are often appointed by members of a PBC and how they are chosen must be written in a PBC’s rule book.
 A PBC’s rule book will say how directors are chosen.

 What are the legal duties of directors?